SunOner/sunone_aimbot_docs/questions/questions_python.md

 	- Open the file config.ini using Notepad or another text editor, after changing options save the file.
 - Does it only work with Arduino?
 	- No, Arduino is needed to trick the anti-cheat into thinking you are using a physical mouse.
-- How to install a new model that I downloaded from boosty?
+- How to install a new model that I downloaded from boosty or patreon?
 	- Place it in the `models/` folder, go to config.ini and change ai_model_name = sunxds_0.5.6.pt or ai_model_name = sunxds_0.5.6.engine, if you exported the model to .engine.
 Also, don't forget to change the model size `ai_model_image_size`.
 - How to export a model?
 	- Go to the [AI Models docs](https://github.com/SunOner/sunone_aimbot_docs/blob/main/ai_models/ai_models.md).